-Her ballerina-length wedding gown, which featured an accentuated waist and long chiffon sleeves, was created by Pierre Balmain, a French couturier well-known for his sophisticated and elegant designs.
-The dress, which was modest and sweet, was typical of the fifties, and Audrey allowed her gown to really stand out by wearing a pretty halo of fresh flowers in her hair instead of a veil or tiara.
+Her ballerina-length wedding gown featured an accentuated waist and long chiffon sleeves.
+The dress, created by Pierre Balmain, a French couturier well-known for his sophisticated and elegant designs, was modest and sweet.
+It had a high collar and a wide sash around her small waist.
+It was typical of the fifties, and Audrey emphasised this with a pretty halo of fresh flowers in her hair.

-The tiny waist and wide shoulders of the gown complemented Audrey’s petite figure, and created a sweet, feminine and romantic look that inspired thousands of brides at the time, and continues to inspire modern brides today.
+The tiny waist and wide shoulders of the gown complemented Audrey’s petite figure.
+The sweet, feminine and romantic look inspired thousands of brides at the time, and continues to inspire modern brides today.

 Find Your Own Hepburn-Inspired Gown

-As vintage weddings are currently as popular as ever, if you fancy finding a Hepburn-inspired gown for your own wedding day, the search shouldn’t be too hard.
-Plenty of online sites and boutiques often stock Hepburn replicas, and even if they don’t, all you have to do is mention Hepburn and her unique, iconic fashion-awareness will spring to mind and the boutique owner will know exactly what you are looking for!
+Vintage style weddings are currently as popular as ever.
+As a result, if you fancy finding a Hepburn-inspired gown for your own wedding, the search shouldn’t be too hard.
+Look for tea length dresses, as this was her signature style.
+If you have a big budget, consider looking at something from Givenchy!
+Moreover, plenty of online sites and boutiques often stock Hepburn replicas.
+Even if they don’t, all you have to do is mention Hepburn the boutique owner will know exactly what you are looking for!

 Whether you look for a replica of one of Audrey’s wedding dresses, or another of her show stopping gowns, there are plenty of options to emulate the fashion icon at your wedding.